tjqadri101/DevilElevator/README.txt

  the threads that were waiting for an elevator.
 Then the elevator calls ClosedDoors which waits for all the riders to enter or exit the elevator.
 In our implementation we make the riders who enter wait for the riders who need to exit.
 After the elevator thread calls ClosedDoors it goes on and performs the next request.
-For a rider thread, after it calls Enter it calls Exit, which makes it wait until the elevator is at the desired floor.
+For a rider thread, after it calls Enter it calls RequestFloor.
+Notice that if a rider does not request a floor nothing bad happens, the elevator will  just become idle if it does not have ay other requests.
+After it has called RequestFloor, it then waits to exit the elevator by calling Exit, which makes it wait() until the elevator opens doors at the desired floor.
 After the elevator opens doors at the desired floor (by calling OpenDoors) the rider thread gets notified and exits the elevator.

  For the scheduling of the elevators we used the circular SCAN algorithm.
 The elevator starts from a